My focus: the questions that spark leadership

 I’ve taught at Washington College since 1998.
 My teaching focuses on Organizational Behavior and Leadership.
 I also teach a first-year seminar, ‘The Business of Organized Crime,’ and in the summers I often teach first-year courses on leadership topics.

 My wife Sabine and I have two children in college (our son is a student right here, at Washington College!).
 Sabine, a master gardener, loves to garden and teach young people about gardens and local, sustainable agriculture.
 (You can learn more about the amazing gardens she has helped start here.)

 I love playing chess and am fascinated by its history ( you can check my self-published chess primer out of our local library).
-I’ve served as a volunteer chess coach in schools, churches, and our local library.
+I’ve served as a volunteer chess coach in schools, churches, and the library.